reaper1067MSX/react-functional-components/README.md

 The CI/CD pipeline is defined in `.github/workflows/deploy.yml` and is triggered on:
 - Push to the `main` branch
 - Pull requests to the `main` branch
+- Manual trigger via the GitHub Actions interface or GitHub CLI

 ### Pipeline Steps